DeveshJadhav/Student-Performance/README.md

 Inspiration:

-This project helps us understands how the student's performance (test scores) is affected by other variables such as Gender, Ethnicity, Education level of parents, Type of Lunch and if the Test preparation course completed.
+This project helps us understands how the student's performance (test scores) is affected by other variables such as :- Gender.
+Ethnicity.
+Education level of parents.
+Type of Lunch and
+if the Test preparation course completed.

 Content